YoussefMoustafaa/codeforces-contest-scheduler/README.md

 3. Set up a trigger to run the batch file daily or at your preferred frequency.
 4. Add an action to start the batch file.

+or you can follow this guide to [schedule python script to run daily](https://www.geeksforgeeks.org/schedule-a-python-script-to-run-daily/).

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to the project, please fork the repository and submit a pull request with your changes.